RSYR1906/vttp5_sdf_day06l/README.md

 **Terminal Operations:** Produce a result or a side effect (e.g., collect(), forEach()).
 Terminal operations trigger the execution of the pipeline.

-Streams are Lazy: Intermediate operations on a stream are lazy and don’t execute until a terminal operation is performed.
-This allows for optimizations and better performance.

-Streams are Immutable: Once created, streams do not modify the original data source.
-They create a new result or transform data without changing the underlying data structure.

-Streams are One-Time Use: Once a terminal operation is invoked, the stream is consumed and cannot be reused.

 **Syntax of a stream**

 List<String> names = Arrays.asList("John", "Jane", "Jack", "Doe");